 DARRYL KARLEEN (Board President)

 I joined Team Tanzania 2011 where I assisted the society and helped with the building of a primary school in Dodoma.
 This was the first time I had travelled to a developing country and I was struck by the warmth of the people as well as the beauty of the land.
 Working side by side with the locals was a rewarding and enriching experience and will never forget this African experience.
-After returning in 2011, I have remained a member of the FTLOA board as well as manage the society’s websites and social media.
+After returning in 2011, I have remained a member of the FTLOA board and helps manage the society’s websites and social media.

 JANICE GALLAUGHER (Member-at-Large)